Harrison Bader Player Props: Yankees vs. Rangers

 Harrison Bader At The Plate

-- Bader is batting .248 with two triples, six home runs and three walks.
+- Bader is hitting .245 with two triples, six home runs and three walks.

-- Bader has picked up a hit in 18 of 28 games this year, with multiple hits five times.
+- Bader has picked up a hit in 62.1% of his 29 games this season, with multiple hits in 17.2% of those games.

-- Bader has driven home a run in 10 games this season (35.7%), including more than one RBI in 25.0% of his games and producing three or more of his team's runs on two occasions..
+- In 10 games this season (34.5%), Bader has picked up an RBI, and in seven of those games (24.1%) he had more than one.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.